steven-mi/mlflow-server/README.md

 # MLFlow Server

-This repository contains all you need to run a MLFlow server on your server.
-All you need is a .env file with your credentials and a server with docker and docker-compose.
+MLFlow-server is a docker application to run an MLFlow-server on your computer.
+The authentication is activated by nginx.
+To run mlflow-server you only need Docker, Docker-Compose and an .env file with your login data.

 ## Getting Started
 **Git clone:**